Elementary School Handbooks

 4. Medication should be brought to school in a labeled container.
 The medication will be kept in the school nurse’s office in a locked cabinet.

 When any member of the school staff observes a pupil carrying or taking a medication, that individual has a responsibility to refer the pupil to the school nurse.
-The school nurse will contact the parent and set up the proper procedure for administration of medicine.
+The school nurse will contact the parent and set up the proper procedure for the administration of medicine.

 Health Appraisal